Adiabatically steered open quantum systems: Master equation and optimal phase: Master equation for adiabatic steering

 and

+where we have neglected all terms of order $\alpha^2$ or higher, except in the $\Gamma^{(2)}$ terms which treat further below.
 We can solve $\dot{\rho}_{gg}$ and $\dot{\rho}_{ge}$ from these equations to obtain the full master equation.
 In addition, we employ Eqs.~(\ref{eq:eig_corrected_g}) and (\ref{eq:eig_corrected_e}) to rewrite the rates in the super-adiabatic approximation.
 To present the full master equation, we adopt a notation which will not reduce the generality of the equations but simplify them.
-In the nested commutator expression of Eq.~(\ref{eq:dsigmadt_final}), the coupling operator is only found in places where it is commuting with other operators and, hence, provided that the Lamb shift is neglected, we can add any operator comparable to the identity operator to it without affecting the nested expression.
+In the nested commutator expression for the master equation for a non-steered system [see Eq.~(\ref{eq:APPdsigmadt_final}) in Appendix], the coupling operator is only found in places where it is commuting with other operators and, hence, provided that the Lamb shift is neglected, we can add any operator comparable to the identity operator to it without affecting the nested expression.
 Thus, the system part of the coupling operator can be choosen traceless in the two-state basis.
 We will adopt this convention by introducing $m_1=\braket{g|\hat{A}|g}=-\braket{e|\hat{A}|e}$ and $m_2=\braket{g|\hat{A}|e}$.
 Notice that $m_1 \in \mathbb{R}$ whereas $m_2 \in \mathbb{C}$ in the case of a general coupling operator.
-The master equation up to the linear order in $\alpha(t)$ becomes \begin{widetext}
+The master equation up to the linear order in $\alpha(t)$ and the quadratic order in the system-environment coupling becomes \begin{widetext}

 \end{widetext} and \begin{widetext}

 \end{widetext}